 Liaw thought about a multitude of alternatives after winning the competition, including founding an izakaya restaurant.
 He later returned to MasterChef as a guest judge for seasons 4 and 6.

-The 40-year-old, Adam Liaw resides in Sydney, hosts the show Destination Flavour and writes frequently for publications including The Guardian, Sunday Life, and GoodFood.
+The 46-year-old, Adam Liaw resides in Sydney, hosts the show Destination Flavour and writes frequently for publications including The Guardian, Sunday Life, and GoodFood.
 Two Asian Kitchens (2011), Adam’s Big Pot (2014), The Zen Kitchen (2016), Adam Liaw’s Asian Cookery School (2017), and Destination Flavour: People and Places are among the five cookbooks he has written (2018).

 Kylie Kwong

 Kylie Kwong was born in Sydney, Australia, to a fourth-generation Australian-Chinese family.
-She first studied the fundamentals of Chinese cooking at her mother’s restaurant before continuing to hone her craft with some of the best Australian Chefs.
+She first studied the fundamentals of Chinese cooking at her mother’s restaurant before continuing to hone her craft with some of the best Australian chefs.
 After working at some of Sydney’s best eateries, including Rockpool, Wockpool, and Manfredi, Kylie realised her ambition of opening her own restaurant.
 Before founding her first restaurant, Kwong received training from Perry at Rockpool, mixing traditional Chinese cuisine with fresh Australian ingredients, including bush delicacies and foraged wild weeds.
 She also hosts television and owns a restaurant.

-The 41-year-old Kylie Kwong used this experience to launch her own company, in Sydney’s Surry Hills and launch her television career.
+The 55-year-old Kylie Kwong used this experience to launch her own company, in Sydney’s Surry Hills and launch her television career.
 In October 2003, Kylie Kwong: Heart and Soul made its debut, and it has since been widely distributed.
 She has written six books, including Kylie Kwong: Recipes And Stories (2003), Kylie Kwong: Heart and Soul (2003), Simple Chinese Cooking (2006), My China: A Feast For All The Senses (2007), It Tastes Better (2010), and Kylie Kwong’s Simple Chinese Cooking Class.
 She currently hosts Kylie Kwong: Simply Magic on The LifeStyle Channel and LifeStyle FOOD (2012.)

 Peter Gilmore

-Australian born Peter Gilmore, who is currently 44 years old, was raised in the state capital.
+Australian born Peter Gilmore, who is currently 56 years old, was raised in the state capital.
 He began his service at the age of sixteen after being inspired to cook early in life.
 He then worked in kitchens abroad and in rural New South Wales during his twenties.
 His fame began in 2000 when he served as Head Chef at Whale Beach’s Diamond State Beers restaurant.
 “De Beers homes a young chef with a great gift for producing out the superb structured meals with intuitive simplicity,” noted Terry Durack, a culinary critic for the state capital Morning Herald.
 The position as head executive chef at the wharf was Peter’s next move.

 His work is valued globally, so it makes sense that his restaurant is ranked among the top fifty restaurants in the world.
 He has just opened Bennelong in the state capital opera in 2009.
 He previously appeared as a guest chef on Masterchef Australia, where his speciality dish, the “Snow Egg,” was hailed as one of the show’s toughest tasks.
 He is presently operating his incredible food tent in Bennelong.